udacity/create-your-own-adventure/english/yoga/habit/yoga-habit.md

 3. If lethargic, just start off with 1 minute of breathing.
 4. Commit to only 10-15 minutes of yoga a day- this is doable for most people!
 5. Use YouTube yoga videos if you can't get out of the house for a class.
+6. Do yoga first thing in the morning, before breakfast, when your mind and body are fresh and rested.